Tigerlove101/wazuh-soc-home-lab/README.md

 # Wazuh SOC Home Lab
-I built a wazuh soc home-lab with windows server AD-DC,Ubuntu-server,pfsense and a domain joined windows client.i also deployed wazuh-agent,sysmon to collect logs from endpoints.
+I built a wazuh soc home-lab with windows server AD-DC,Ubuntu-server,pfsense and a domain joined windows client.i also deployed wazuh-agent,sysmon to collect logs from endpoints and simulated and failed logon and validate the account lockout policy.

 <img width="1206" height="1146" alt="Wazuh-Lab-Architechture" src="https://github.com/user-attachments/assets/da7de1b9-4987-4843-938b-113eb0a31660" />